patr1ckm/do_ldpred/README.md

 Runs ldpred on pheno.coord, with the given sample size.
 The ld radius, and ld prefix arguments can be set in the bash script.
 The weights are placed in 4\_pred.
 Since it takes a long time to calculate LD, the \*.pickled.gz LD files for the phenotypes are stored in 4\_pred/g\* and can be referenced by setting the ld\_pref variable in do\_ldpred.
-The default ldpred values are used for causal fraction.
+The default LDpred values are used for causal fraction.

 ### 4. Scores

-Computes polygenic scores for the ldpred weights (and original weights) using plink2 (that is, [Plink 1.9](https://www.cog-genomics.org/plink2) mapped to the command 'plink2')  to 5\_scores.
+If scores=true, computes polygenic scores for the ldpred weights (and original weights) using plink2 (that is, [Plink 1.9](https://www.cog-genomics.org/plink2) mapped to the command 'plink2')  to 5\_scores.

+## Disclaimer

 Of course, use at your own risk, as it stands you will probably need to modify heavily.
 It is currently under active development.